GeneralYouri/disease-spread/README.md

 The simulation runs until there are 0 Infectious cells, or until the total number of time steps.

 `--save`\
-Whether to save the result plots as images.
+Whether to save the result plots as images.\
+Note: To --save a graph, make a new folder called "Plots" in the same directory as the CA.exe file.

 `--show`\
 Whether to display the result plots on screen.